 After you find a sawmill you’re interested in, check out their site if they have one.
 Hopefully, they have a good site that lists prices.
 If they don’t, this doesn’t mean you shouldn’t use them.
 Some mills only let you visit in person.

 But you should be able to call and get all of the info that you want.
 Not being able to get info over the phone isn’t a good sign unless all of the info is already on the site.
 Just don’t order unless you talk to someone or visit their company.

 Social media has become the number one way to market and advertise.
 So if they have active social media sites, that’s great.
 They usually keep the social media pages updated with sales and any new items.

-Not all sawmills will have social media pages but it can be great for research and for seeing how they interact with their customers.
-Check the comments for this.
-If they always reply to questions, that’s perfect.
+Not all sawmills have social media accounts but it can be great for research and for seeing how they interact with their customers.

 Minimum orders are standard in most lumber mills.
 But privately-owned mills or smaller mills won’t have them.
 So that’s another reason to make sure that the mill is the right size for your needs, rather than oversized.